 Motorists will be sharing the spectacular Rim Rock Drive with bicyclists.
 Read important regulations here.

 Be aware that there are three tunnels on Rim Rock Drive.
 There are two tunnels on the west side and one on the east side of the park.
-Please keep your vehicle lights and/or bicycle lights on while traveling through the tunnels.
-For more information, including lengths, heights, and widths of the tunnels please click here.
+Vehicle lights and/or bicycle lights are required while traveling through the tunnels.
+Maximum tunnel height is 16 feet at the center line.
+For more information, click here.

 Accessible restrooms are located at the visitor center, Saddlehorn Campground, and Devils Kitchen Picnic Area.
 One accessible campsite is located in the campground.
 Two picnic areas at the Devils Kitchen and the visitor center are accessible.
 Independence Monument View and Cold Shivers Point are accessible overlooks along Rim Rock Drive.